 - 1 tsp Chocolate extract (optional) enhances the chocolate flavor.

-- 1 Chocolate bar of choice I used a dark chocolate bar.
+- 1 Chocolate bar of choice (about 100 grams/3.5 ounces) I use a dark 55% or 65% chocolate bar.
+If you go any darker, you may have to sweeten the ganache.

 - Preheat the oven to 180C/350F.